 National Alliance on Mental Illness (NAMI) - NAMI offers a variety of educational resources for individuals and families affected by depression, anxiety, and other mental illnesses.
 It comprises 600 local affiliates and 49 state organizations that work locally to raise awareness and provide support and education.

-Anxiety and Depression Association of America (ADAA) - The ADAA has been offering information on the prevention, treatment, and cure of anxiety and depression since 1979.
+Anxiety and Depression Association of America (ADAA) - ADAA has been offering information on the prevention, treatment, and cure of anxiety and depression since 1979.
 It provides resources for individuals and practitioners, including stories from the community and an events calendar.

-National Institute of Mental Health (NIMH) - NIMH is the “lead federal agency for research on mental disorders” and part of the National Institutes of Health (NIH).
+National Institutes of Mental Health (NIMH) - NIMH is the “lead federal agency for research on mental disorders” and part of the National Institutes of Health (NIH).
 One of its principal functions is to organize, fund, and promote clinical research, but it also offers many important online resources, including brochures and fact sheets.

 2. Online Tests for Depression